Movimiento Estudiantil (Venezuela)

-Movimiento Estudiantil (The Student Movement) is a student movement started in 2007, made up of students who organized in opposition to the government of the President of Venezuela, Hugo Chávez.
-According to several analysts, it had a decisive effect on the rejection of the Venezuelan constitutional referendum of 2007.
+Movimiento Estudiantil (The Student Movement) is a Venezuelan student movement started in 2007, made up of students who organized in opposition to the government of President Hugo Chávez.
+According to several analysts, it had a decisive effect on the rejection of the 2007 Venezuelan constitutional referendum.

 History

 RCTV closure protests

-This movement is active in Venezuela since the protests by the end of the concession of RCTV, which began on May 27 of 2007, when the government of Hugo Chavez did not renew the concession television channel RCTV by the expiration of its grant and its participation in the 2002 coup.
+This movement is active in Venezuela since the protests by the end of the concession of RCTV, which began on May 27 of 2007, when the government of Hugo Chávez shut down the television channel RCTV.